HenrikMader/RAG_public/README.md

    ```

    Note: If you do have other .md files in the markdown folder, then you need to specify this in the database_setup.txt file.
 Here you need to first give it the name of the collection that you want to add the file to and afterwards the name.

+Meaning, that this setup:

+POWER10:E1050.md
+POWER10:E1080.md
+POWER10:S1012.md
+POWER10:ScaleOut.md
+POWER11:E1180.md
+POWER11:E1150.md
+POWER11:P11_Scaleout.md
+OPENSHIFT:Openshift.md
+ANSIBLE:Ansible.md

+Creates 4 collections, which can be selected in the frontend, and querries are only going into the files in those collections.
+You can also do 1 large collections for all of your files.

 2. This will create a vector database in the `/db` directory.
-The database includes **5 collections**, each corresponding to a markdown file.

 ### 3. Configure the LLM